Register to Vote

 - Grampian Electoral Registration Office (GVJB)

-- Information Commissioner's Office - Public information about electoral registers and opt in/opt out info
+- Information Commissioner's Office - Public information about electoral registers and opt in/opt out information

 - Electoral Commission - Information about electoral registration

-For electoral registration officers in other parts of the country please visit About My Vote to find their details.
+For electoral registration officers in other parts of the country please visit the Electoral Commission website to find their details.